john-ngugi/streamlit2/README.md

 install google earth engine first: run pip install earthengine-api.

 please make sure you have all packages installed before you run the app.

+run pip install -r requirements.txt to install all packages.